Carrying out the correct conveyancing searches is crucial for reducing the risk when buying a property.

-Here, we will check the Land Registry’s records of the title and plan of the property.
-This will verify that everything is in order; if the owner is revealed to be someone other than the seller, alarm bells should be ringing.
+Land Registry searches produce records of the title and plan of the property.
+This will verify that ownership details are in order.
+If the owner is revealed to be someone other than the seller, for instance, alarm bells should start ringing.

 Water Authority Search

-This search is used to determine how you get water, where it drains to and where the public sewers/drains are in relation to your property.
-This can be important if you are planning a large extension but find that there is a public drain running across your garden.
+This can be important if you are planning to extend the property but find that there is a public drain running across the garden.

 Plan Search Plus

 A Plan Search Plus search provides further information about the wider local area to where you are looking to move.
-As well as school tables, local amenities and crime rates it also provides details of planning applications for the local area so will tell you if a large new housing estate or industrial estate is planned for the area.
+As well as school tables, local amenities and crime rates it also provides details of planning applications for the local area.
+This will tell you if a large new housing estate or industrial estate is planned for the area.